-- Level grid: Click (AF) to show the level grid.
-The grid helps you decide if the image is horizontally aligned.
-Click - Pixel counter: Click to show the pixel counter.
+- Pixel counter: Click to show the pixel counter.
 Drag and resize the box to contain your area of interest.
 You can also define the pixel size of the box in the Width and Height fields. - Refresh: Click to refresh the still image in the live view. - PTZ controls : Turn on to display PTZ controls in the live view.

-Click to show the live view at full resolution.
+1:1 Click to show the live view at full resolution.
 If the full resolution is larger than your screen size, use the smaller image to navigate in the image.

 Click to show the live video stream in full screen.
 Press ESC to exit full screen mode.